joakimk/testbot/README.markdown

 that are up to date and actively asking for test jobs are included.
 The parallel_specs testbot requester will be using this.

+Gotchas
+====

+* When you run your specs in smaller sets you can become unaware of dependency errors in your suite.
+I'd recommend that you use testbot for development but have a CI server that runs the entire suite with "rake spec" on each commit.

 Tips
 ====